Skyscanner/backpack/readme.md

 # Backpack Design System

-> Backpack is a collection of design patterns, reusable components, and guidelines for creating Skyscanner's products.
+> Backpack is a collection of design resources, reusable components and guidelines for creating Skyscanner's products.
+Depending on the audience, there are a few ways to get started:

 [![Build Status](http://drone.eu-west-1.prod.aws.skyscanner.local/api/badges/backpack/backpack/status.svg)](http://drone.eu-west-1.prod.aws.skyscanner.local/backpack/backpack)